ocademy-ai/machine-learning/_sources/machine-learning-productionization/problem-framing.md

 - [AutoML tools and solutions from AWS](https://aws.amazon.com/machine-learning/automl/)
 ```

-## How to put a machine learning model into production?
+## How to put a model into production?

-Machine learning inference is the process of inputting data into a model to calculate an output, which is also referred as “putting a machine learning model into production”.
+Machine Learning inference is the process of inputting data into a model to calculate an output, which is also referred as “putting a Machine Learning model into production”.
 There are two major type of inferences which may impact the feasibility of productionize the trained model.

 **Batch inference** means the multiple predictions are requested periodically.
 The [COVID-19 Projections]{cite}`COVID_19_Projections` project is typically a batch inference example, which is mentioned in the previous section.
 Another good example is Facebook News feed generation, which is a complex and time-consuming artificial intelligent process.
 The News feeds are pre-generated regularly and stored in the cache.
 Then the web application could request and present the cached feeds in runtime.